Joginder Nagar Valley: Funicular Trolley (4 km)

-Haulage trolley or car in Jogindernagar is India's highest funicular railway track that takes rides up to 2500 metres above sea level.
+Haulage trolley or car in Jogindernagar is Asia's highest funicular railway track that takes rides up to 2500 metres above sea level.
 It is a 4-stage network of funicular and horizontal track and has six haulage car stations starting at Buffer Stop as base station at Shanan.
 Next is Adit Junction set up at higher altitude of 1770 metres.
 It is widely called '18 Number' because of having 18 divisions along way the pipes carrying water to turbines from Adit Junction to Buffer Stop.
 The water rushes down from the reservoir at Barot in the Uhl river through penstock pipes going down nearly a thousand meters.
 The loading capacity of haulage way cars are 15, 10, 5 tons.
 Higher the capacity, lower the speed.
 Haulage Way Car or Trolley at Jogindernagar is one of a few funicular railways all over the globe due to geographical and technological challenges faced to construct them and is considered as an engineering marvel of the 20th century.